March 30, 2020 | money-management

 What Can You Do If Payday Lenders Impact You

 If you’re one of the millions of Texans already impacted by payday loans, you do have options.
 Whether you need help managing your monthly payments or want to get in the fight against predatory lending, there are a variety of Texas organizations that can help you enact positive change in this industry.
 Here are just a few opportunities to consider.

 - Work with a Credit Counselor.
 If you feel like you’re working overtime to manage a bad loan, a credit counselor can help.
 Credit counselors offer financial planning – often for a flat fee – and work with borrowers to help them organize their payments and carve a path out of debt.
-While many people start by searching online for credit counselors, you might also consider contacting organizations like the National Foundation for Credit Counseling for referrals near you.
-You can also visit the Federal Trade Commission website for more information on how credit counseling can help?
+While many people start by searching online for credit counselors, you might also consider contacting organizations like the National Foundation for Credit Counseling for referrals near you..
+Looking for more information on how credit counseling can help?
 Check out our article "When Is Credit Counseling A Good Idea?".

 - Consolidate Your Payday Loan with a Respectable Lender.
 One of the reasons people turn to payday lenders is their speed.
 If you’re facing a financial emergency, you may not have time to go through a traditional approval process.
 But once the money has been issued and the interest starts to grow, there’s no reason not to shop your local financial institutions and look for alternative payment plans.
 Securing a loan with a credit union might allow you to buy out your payday loan at a lower interest rate, allowing you to escape that ugly debt cycle once and for all.